 - Superpowered Evil Side: The 'other Aoba' nags at Aoba whether he faces a trigger, the main one being when he uses Scrap.

-- Supernatural Gold Eyes: His eyes turn into this whenever he uses Scrap.
+- Supernatural Gold Eyes: His eyes turn into this whenever he activates Scrap.

 - Trauma-Induced Amnesia: He got into a violent fight during his younger days, which caused him to lose a large portion of his memory.
 The amnesia is actually caused by Virus and Trip, since they thought it would be more convenient.

 - Uke: He's the bottom in every single relationship, much to his annoyance.
-However, Desire might very well subvert this with Mizuki, given their relationship dynamic in RE:Code.
+However, Sly Blue might very well subvert this with Mizuki, given their relationship dynamic in RE:Code.

-- Voice of the Legion: His voice vibrates when he uses Scrap that whenever he speaks, his voice sounds like this.
+- Voice of the Legion: His voice vibrates whenever he uses Scrap.

 - White Hair, Black Heart: Becomes this in Koujaku's bad ending.

-- You Gotta Have Blue Hair: Has long, bright blue hair.
+- You Gotta Have Blue Hair: He has long, bright blue hair.